 DiBiasi agreed, saying that since his experience also suggests in-person meetings were more effective “then why don’t we go back to the most effective advisory committee [format]?”

 A return to in-person meetings seems months away.
-The FDA has scheduled multiple advisory committee and other meetings through mid-November, all of them virtual, according to its website.
+The FDA has scheduled multiple advisory committees and other meetings through mid-November, all of them virtual, according to its website.

 Reasons Vary For Adcomm Meeting Preferences

-Schedule flexibility was popular among those favoring hybrid and remote-only options, while improved interactions and discussion was dominant among those wanting only in-person sessions.
+Schedule flexibility was popular among those favoring hybrid and remote-only options, while improved interactions and discussion were dominant among those wanting only in-person sessions.